What are the benefits to the assignor (original buyer)?

 Do assignment realty fees cost more than resale?

-Our realty fees are higher for assignments than resales.
+My realty fees are higher for assignments than resales.
 Our fee is 6% of the total purchase price plus HST.
 This fee covers the listing service and the co-op buyer fees (the fees paid to the agent/brokerage representing the new buyer/assignee).
 The Buyer (co-operating brokerage) side of the transaction is paid 3.0% from the 6%.

 The additional costs for the assignor is the Builder/Vendor assignment and legal fees.
+Often about 1% of the original purchase price.

 The additional cost for the assignee is the interim occupancy fees and the usually uncapped levies for education and utilities plus the usual closing costs.